BIMSBbioinfo/bimsbbioinfo.github.io/mastersprojects.markdown

 * You need to be comfortable with the GNU+Linux command line interface
 * Experience with Scheme (or another Lisp) is beneficial but not required.
 Familiarity with functional programming is a big plus.

+#### Contact
+Please contact ricardo.wurmus@mdc-berlin.de or altuna.akalin@mdc-berlin.de for this project

 ### Other projects
 #### 1) Methods for DNA modification analysis